Nurse practicing on a dummy

 Mid-State makes it easy for paramedics to begin their ADN coursework with a “bridge” of requirements:

-2. Paramedic-to-ADN Nursing Skills – Now choose from 8-week and 16-week options
+2. Paramedic-to-ADN Nursing Skills – Choose from 8-week and 16-week options

 3. Paramedic-to-ADN Clinical - Nursing Introduction to Clinical Care Management – 8 weeks